barumau/PanGlobish/English/108_verbe.md

 # Verbs

-Verbs are unchanging in Dunish.
+Verbs are unchanging in Panglobish.
 They don't change in person, number and time like in English.
 Verbs are not conjugated at all.